scott-anderson-wc/cs210pub/assignments/a10/jBlobs.md

   `window.innerHeight).
 The X coordinate is chosen so that the blob is initially just off screen.

-The enemy should have a `remove` method that stops the animation and removes the DOM element from the document.
-This method would be used by the Player when it eats a smaller blob or when the animation is done.
+The enemy has a `remove` method that stops the animation and removes the DOM element from the document.
+This method is used by the Player when it eats a smaller blob or when the animation is done.

-The enemy should have a `start` method that starts its animation going.
+The enemy has a `start` method that starts its animation going.
 So, in a moment, we'll turn to animation to learn more.
 First, though, here are some values you might want:

 ```
 :::JavaScript